klaeufer/environmental-monitoring/README.rst

 Raspberry Pi Tutorial:
 ======================
 1. Raspberry Pi OS Install (Raspbian).
-Skip this step if already using an SD card with Raspbian on it.
+Skip this step if already using an SD card with Raspbian on it (provided by us, not a company).
 #.
+Raspberry Pi Networking Setup.
+Cannot skip this step.
+#.
 Raspberry Pi Software Install.
 Skip this step if using an SD card with software on it.
-#.
-Raspberry Pi Networking Setup.
-Cannot skip this step.
 #.
 Final Equipment Setup

 Raspberry Pi OS Install (Raspbian):